paradigmxyz/reth/book/developers/exex/hello-world.md

 ### Hello World ExEx

-Now, let's extend our simplest ExEx and start to actually listen to new notifications, log them, and send events back to the main node
+Now, let's extend our simplest ExEx and start actually listening to new notifications, log them, and send events back to the main node

 ```rust,norun,noplayground,ignore
 use reth::api::FullNodeComponents;